 The last sprig was added, and the potion began to give off a greasy blue smoke when Alelsa straightened with a sigh of relief.
 She rolled her back, and Tyrric stepped forward to rub the knot under her shoulderblade that she could never quite reach.

-“Alelsa…” he said after she groaned and sighed and considered pressing against him, but didn’t actually do so.
+“Alelsa…” he said after she sighed and considered turning towards him, but didn’t actually do so.
 “How… do you feel when you’re around me?”

 She glanced at him out of the corner of her eyes.
 “Hot and bothered, a lot of the time.”
 She smirked.